SeqWare/seqware/README.md

     mvn clean install -DskipITs=false
 (This runs all unit tests and integration tests that only require postgres as a prerequisite)
     mvn clean install -DskipITs=false -P extITs,embeddedTomcat
-(runs all unit tests and all integration tests including those that require Condor/Globus/Pegasus)
+(runs all unit tests and all integration tests including those that require Oozie)

 In the last case, the extended integration tests profile is used to trigger integration tests that run our command line utilities.
 In order to point your command-line tools at the web service brought up by the integration tests, you will need to comment out your crontab and modify your SeqWare ~/.seqware/settings to include: